 As robotic pool cleaners, you’ll want to spend your hard-earned cash on something that offers the best bang for the buck.
 Between these two Dolphin-made robots, we feel that the Oasis is, hands down, the better model by far.

-Its improved navigation software combined with upgraded maneuverability makes it one of best pool cleaners we’ve seen.
-It could definitely use some improvement in the remote control department, but as is, you’re really not missing much.
+Its improved navigation software combined with upgraded maneuverability makes it one of the best pool cleaners we’ve seen.
+It could use some improvement in the remote control department, but as is, you’re not missing much.